Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Results

 \textbf{RCI}~ We test 4 prompting strategies: (1) zero-shot (without any exemplars), few-shot with (2) first-task exemplars, (3) second-task exemplars, and (4) combination exemplars (i.e. both first and second tasks).
 For consistency and limited context length, we always consider the first two tasks even if the number of primitive tasks is more than two, and fix the number of self-improvement iterations to 1 explicit RCI and 3 implicit RCI as recommended in the original paper.
 The exemplars we use are provided by \citet{kim2023rci}.

-\textbf{AdaPlanner}~ Following the original implementation, we use the exemplars provided by \citet{sun2023adaplanner} for tasks where those base tasks are included, such as \texttt{enter-text} and \texttt{click-widget} (see Appendix~\ref{sec:hyperparams_adaplanner}).
+\textbf{AdaPlanner}~ Following the original code, we use the same exemplars provided by \citet{sun2023adaplanner} for tasks where those base tasks are included, such as \texttt{enter-text} and \texttt{click-widget} (see Appendix~\ref{sec:hyperparams_adaplanner}).
 Otherwise, the agents are prompted in a zero-shot manner.

-\textbf{Synapse}~ We test 3 prompting strategies: few-shot with (1) first-task exemplars, (2) second-task exemplars, and (3) best exemplars (i.e. maximum score between (1) and (2)).
-Because prompts and modules are quite different among the primitive tasks, we do not merge the prompts and just use proper hyper-parameters corresponding to the given exemplars designed by \citet{zheng2023synapse}.
+\textbf{Synapse}~ We test 3 prompting strategies: few-shot with (1) first-task, (2) second-task exemplars, and (3) best exemplars (i.e. maximum score between (1) and (2)).
+Because prompts and modules are quite different among tasks, we do not merge the prompts and use proper hyper-parameters corresponding to the given exemplars designed by \citet{zheng2023synapse}.